Interested in meeting with us to talk about educational barriers and reasonable accommodations? It’s easy! Just follow these steps below:

 Don’t remember who you met with?
 You can email us at firstname.lastname@example.org, call 407-823-2371 or visit our office.

-The SAS team on the Orlando campus works closely with the SAS Regional Campus contacts.
-If you are taking a course on a Regional Campus and want to set up a Welcome Meeting, you can either contact your Regional Campus representative or contact our Orlando office.
-When possible, an SAS representative from the Orlando campus participates in the Regional Campus Welcome Meetings, usually via Skype.
+The SAS team on the Orlando campus works closely with the UCF Connect Campuses SAS contacts.
+If you are taking a course at a UCF Connect Campus and want to set up a Welcome Meeting, you can either contact your UCF Connect Campus representative or contact our Orlando office.
+When possible, a SAS representative from the Orlando campus participates in the UCF Connect Campuses Welcome Meetings, usually via Skype.

 For students who need temporary assistance: